mParticle/mparticle-apple-sdk/README.md

 >#import <mParticle_Apple_SDK/mParticle.h>
 >```

-If you are migrating to the mParticle SDK 6 from a previous version (4 or 5), please consult the [Migration Guide](https://github.com/mParticle/mparticle-apple-sdk-private/wiki/Migration-Guide)
+If you are migrating to mParticle SDK v6.x from a previous version (4 or 5), please consult the [Migration Guide](https://github.com/mParticle/mparticle-apple-sdk-private/wiki/Migration-Guide)

 ## Example Project with Sample Code